nurdwerks/storymaker/Books/Book 2 - The Cipher of Sins/Chapter 13 - Vane's Trap.md

 ### Scene 4: The Goal / Gallery

 - **Key Event:** Pinned by the nano-swarm, Angelica is forced to provide a blood sample to the Cylinder, which Vane reveals as the "key" to the Interface Throne.
-  - _Character Defining Moment:_ **Angelica Vance** — She faces the horrifying realization that Vane views her not as a person, but as a biological utility.
+  - _Character Defining Moment:_ **Angelica Ward** — She faces the horrifying realization that Vane views her not as a person, but as a biological utility.
   - _Key Dialog:_ **Prelate Vane:** "You are not a person.
 You are a password made of meat."